33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Taxis

-Taxis are more expensive than taking the public bus, but they’re also a more convenient way for getting around in Victoria, BC – and they’re reasonably affordable for short distances.
+Taxis are more expensive than taking the public bus, but they’re also a more convenient way for getting around the city – and they’re reasonably affordable for short distances.

 We’ve found Bluebird Cabs to be very reliable (unlike some taxi companies in some other Canadian cities).
 We pre-book our rides with them when going to the airport, and they’ve always shown up on time.